saturn279/Decision-Analytics-Platform-Airbnb/README.md

     ```

 ### Hadoop Cluster Setup
-For more advanced users, you can integrate the platform with a Hadoop cluster for enhanced performance and scalability.
-Here's how:
+For more advanced users, you can integrate the platform with a Hadoop cluster for enhanced scalability.

 1. Ensure you have Python 3.7+ and Hadoop 3+ installed.